-It's important to decide what amenities or bonuses you desire before booking your cruise.
+Deciding what amenities or bonuses you desire before booking your cruise is important.
 The following few sections will provide helpful tips when considering a cruise vacation.

 Size of the Ship

 We truly believe there is a cruise for everyone!
 We recommend trying different varieties of size cruise ships.
-If you took a cruise on a large ship, try a small or medium-sized ship.
+Try a small or medium-sized ship if you took a cruise on a large ship in the past.
 You can consider a cruise line with 500 passengers, for example (like Hurtigruten), or go even smaller, like 200 passenger river cruise ships (like Emerald Cruises).
 You can even go smaller and try yacht cruises!

 Travel Agent Kickbacks and Perks

 If you book a cruise with a travel agent, there is the potential to get an onboard stateroom credit to use on the ship.
 Many people use the credit for cocktails, dining reservations, or spa treatments.